FEM.Geometry package

 • fast (bool, optional) – If True, the created elements will have have the fast propertie (see Element class docs)

-Generate a list of border conditions from specified hole.
+Generate a list of boundary conditions from specified hole.

 Parameters: